 Decades before it developed into Revelstoke’s local biking, touring and nordic skiing hotspot, the base offered farmers a place to work their land and generate produce for the people of the developing town.
 A school also once sat there for the children of Revelstoke’s early settlers.
 Revelstoke’s first recorded heli-ski trip was photographed at the base of Mount Macpherson in 1964!

-With its impressive triple crown visible from anywhere in town, Mount Begbie may be Revelstoke’s most iconic mountain.
-It’s named after an influential historical figure, Matthew Baillie Begbie.
+With its impressive, triple crown visible from anywhere in town, Mount Begbie may be Revelstoke’s most iconic mountain appropriately named after an iconic historical figure, Matthew Baillie Begbie.

-As the Supreme Court Chief Justice for the crown colony of British Columbia from 1858, his life and decisions are seen as controversial through the lens of history.
-For 12 years, Begbie was the only judge in the colony, making him a crucial public figure.
-Since then, the name Begbie has become synonymous with Revelstoke, being adopted by our local award winning brewery, appearing everywhere from local art to dog tags, and ultimately representing much more to this small mountain town.
+As the Supreme Court Chief Justice for the crown colony of British Columbia in 1858, his life and decisions are seen as controversial through the lens of history.
+For 12 years, Begbie was the only judge in the colony making him an extremely important public figure.
+He traveled through the vast colony wherever needed, working to establish law and order in developing settlements.
+Positive and negative elements considered, Begbie was as influential in our province’s history as the mountain is in Revelstoke today.

-In addition to an impressive view, the mountain provides a playground for hiking, mountaineering and ski touring.
-The peak first appeared on an 1890 geological survey of Canada, with the first summer summit completed in 1907 and the first solo ski tour completed by Revelstoke local Bob Lymbourne.
+In addition to an impressive view, the mountain provides a playground of hiking, heli-skiing, mountain climbing and ski touring.
+The peak first appeared on an 1890 map in a geological survey of Canada on George Dawson’s map “West Kootenai” with the first summer summit completed in 1907 and the first solo ski tour completed by Revy local Bob Lymbourne.
 People continue to walk and ski in the footsteps of those who have explored the mountain in the past.